New Patient Appointments

 Nail Fungus

 Nail fungus is a common condition that begins as a white or yellow spot under the tip of your fingernail or toenail.
 As the fungal infection goes deeper, nail fungus may cause your nail to discolor, thicken and crumble at the edge.
 It can affect several nails.
 If your condition is mild and not bothering you, you may not need treatment.
 If your nail fungus is painful and has caused thickened nails, care steps and medications may help.
 But even if treatment is successful, nail fungus often comes back.
 Nail fungus is also called onychomycosis (on-ih-koh-my-KOH-sis).
 When fungus infects the areas between your toes and the skin of your feet, it's called athlete's foot (tinea pedis).
+Learn more about our laser treatment for nail fungus here.

 Pigment Irregularity